Penile Implant Illustration

 Coloplast Titan Implant

-When non-surgical ED treatments fail or are not well tolerated, penile implants remain an excellent option to restore the ability to have sexual intercourse, while suffering with erectile dysfunction.
-Penile implants are manufactured by American Medical Systems (AMS) and Coloplast, formerly Mentor.
+When non-surgical ED treatments fail or are not well tolerated, penile implants remain an excellent option to restore the ability to have sexual intercourse.
+Penile implants are manufactured by Boston Scientific, formerly American Medical Systems (AMS) and Coloplast, formerly Mentor.
+Inflatable penile implants are by far the most commonly used type of penile implant for erectile dysfunction (ED).
+However, there are also other types – a malleable (semi-rigid) and Ambicor (2-piece).

-A malleable penile prosthesis are penile implants that have 2 separate cylinders that are semi-rigid.; These penis implants never change in size and are similar in some ways to a goose neck lamp as the neck of the lamp maintains a certain position when not manipulated, but can be bent or straightened.
+A malleable penile prosthesis is a non-inflatable penile implant that has 2 separate cylinders that are always semi-rigid.; These penis implants never change in size and are similar in some ways to a goose neck lamp as the neck of the lamp maintains a certain position when not manipulated, but can be bent or straightened.
 The malleable penile implant is generally maintained in a downward position, and then bent into an upward position prior to intercourse.
 The advantage of the malleable penile prosthesis is the technical ease of insertion, and ease of use.
 The disadvantages of the malleable penile implants include the semi-rigid appearance of the penis at all times, and an increased risk of discomfort and erosion.
 Semi-rigid devices are infrequently selected at this time.
+However, some patients prefer these devices and they are offered at the Center for Reconstructive Urology.

 Ambicor Penile Prosthesis